 Commemorate a fun-filled day at Kiwanis Park.
 This 125-acre park features all kinds of attractions, including a 12-acre lake for paddle boarding and kayaking, an indoor wave pool, a golf course and pickleball courts, to name a few!

 Photo tip: For wildlife lovers, the park’s lake attracts countless birds and animals.
 Get a shot of various ducks, including the ring-necked and mallard, or spot a painted turtle.

 Downtown Tempe is the heart of the city, offering community events, public art pieces, local shops and one-of-a-kind restaurants.

 Photo tip: Downtown Tempe is ripe with photo ops for art lovers.
-Snap a photo of wonderful local art at the Tempe Festival of the Arts or take a selfie in front of one of the area’s many public artworks.
+Take a selfie in front of one of the area’s many public artworks.

 Photo tip: Use the various lines in the design of the building’s exterior, along with midday shadows, for the most interesting angles.

-Photo tip: Any vantage point is good here but be sure to explore the iconic winged walkways where you’ll get an elevated view of the historic building.
+Photo tip: Any vantage point is good here but be sure to explore the iconic winged walkways to get an elevated view of the historic building.